crails-framework/api-reference/documents/Crails/CommandIndex.md

-A CLI command that indexes and allow the user to pick a sub-command.
+A CLI command that indexes and allow the user to pick a [Crails::Command].